-If you’re thinking about moving to England from the US here’s what you need to know.
+How can you move to England from the USA?
+Here’s exactly what you need to know.

-The two types of legal resident status for American citizens who want to live in the UK are:
+The two types of legal resident status for American citizens who want to live in England are:

 - As a temporary resident or

 - As a permanent resident with indefinite leave to remain or citizenship.

-1. Moving to the UK as a Temporary Resident
+1. Move to England as a Temporary Resident

 American citizens can live in the UK up to 6 months without a visa.
 If you want to visit more frequently you can apply for a 2, 5 or 10 year Standard Visitor Visa.
 This allows you to stay for up to 6 months at a time for the duration of your visa.